 Hesson is hoping to represent his country at the Games in his home city of Birmingham.

-Speaking to Basketball England’s Timeout podcast, Hesson thinks the Games’ 3X3 format can help produce more stars in the Midlands, as well as hook the whole nation into the sport.
+Speaking to Basketball England’s Mark Jones on the Timeout podcast, Hesson says the Games’ 3X3 format can help produce more stars in the Midlands, as well as hook the whole nation into the sport.

 Despite being a star of the five-on-five game, Hesson does have experience in the growing format of the sport, having been involved in the first world 3x3 tournament in Greece in 2012.